Cashing Out a 401k to Invest in Real Estate

 401k Withdrawl to Invest in Real Estate

-Remember, depreciation benefits are a significant reason why you invest in real estate.
-If you are invested in a tax-deferred account (such as a self-directed 401k or a QRP), you miss out on the depreciation and can be stuck with UBIT if you are otherwise using leverage.
+Remember, depreciation benefits are a significant reason you invest in real estate.
+If you are invested in a tax-deferred account (such as a self-directed 401k or a QRP), you miss out on the depreciation and can be stuck with UBIT if you otherwise use leverage.

 If you will invest in real estate, use after-tax accounts and consider accessing 401k money to invest in real estate.